openstf/minitouch/README.md

 Example input: `c`

-Commits the current set of changed touches, causing the to play out on the screen.
-Nothing visible will happen until the commit, but depending on the device type, they may already have been buffered.
+Commits the current set of changed touches, causing them to play out on the screen.
+Note that nothing visible will happen until you commit.

 Commits are not required to list all active contacts.
 Changes from the previous state are enough.